Chukchi (Ԓыгъоравэтԓьэн йиԓыйиԓ / Ḷyg’orawetḷʹen jiḷyjiḷ)

-There are two groups of Chukchi: the Tundra or Interior Chukchi (Chavchu - "reindeer men") and the Coastal Chukchi (Ankalyn - "coastal men").
-The majority of Chavchu speak Chukchi and resist Russian language and culture, while most of the Ankalyn under 50 speak Russian in addition to Chukchi.
-Many Chukchi also speak Yakut, Lamut, and/or Yukaghir.
+There are two groups of Chukchi: the Tundra or Interior Chukchi (чавчыв / Chav-Chyv - "reindeer men") and the Coastal Chukchi (ан’к’альын / Ankalyn - "coastal men").
+The majority of Interior Chukchi speak Chukchi and resist Russian language and culture, while most of the Coastal Chukchi under 50 speak Russian in addition to Chukchi.
+Many Chukchi also speak Yakut, Lamut and/or Yukaghir.

-Chukchi was first written at the beginning of the 20th century.
-Before then one Chukchi man named Tenevil had devised a pictographic script, however this was only used in his camp.
 The first official script for Chukchi was a version of the Latin alphabet devised in 1931 by Vladimir Bogoraz, a Russian revolutionary exiled to Chukotka.
+A revised version, shown below, was used in textbooks from 1932.
 He also wrote a grammar of Chukchi, and an ethnographic study of the Chukchi.
 In 1937 the Latin alphabet for Chukchi was replaced by the Cyrillic alphabet.
 This was revised in the 1950s and 1980s.

 Cyrilic alphabet for Chukchi